HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/howto/security/custom_login_filter_sample.md

         **Name:** `login.explicit.filterchain`
         **Value:** `com.hcl.portal.CustomPortalLoginFilter`
         ![Custom Filters](./files/custom_login_filter_sample/admin_console_custom_filters.png)
     h.
-Click to the **OK** button and save the changes to the Master Configuration.
+Click the **OK** button and save the changes to the Master Configuration.

 3. Restart the Portal Server

-4. Run tests by using two different web-browser to login to HCL Digital Experience using one and the same user in both web-browsers.
+4. Run tests by using two different web-browsers to login to HCL Digital Experience using the same user in both web-browsers.

 ### Sample Code